Schengen Area: Temporary restriction on the entry of persons without the right of free movement for non-essential travel

 In view of the COVID-19 pandemic, on 16 March 2020 the European Commission issued a recommendation to all EU and Schengen member states to introduce a temporary restriction on the entry of third-country nationals (i.e. travellers who are not EEA/Swiss citizens and family members with the right of free movement) to the Schengen Area for non-essential travel for an initial period of 30 days (with the possible prolongation of this period to be assessed based on further developments).
 However, third-country nationals who are holders of long-term visas or residence permits or are family members of EEA/Swiss citizens are exempt from this restriction.
-Further, third-country nationals 'with an essential function or need' (such as healthcare workers, transport personnel, aid workers, military personnel, seasonal agricultural workers), passengers in transit, those travelling 'for imperative family reasons' and those 'in need of international protection or for other humanitarian reasons' are exempt from this restriction.
-Nevertheless, the European Commission re-iterated that 'coordinated and reinforced health checks' should be carried out on all travellers who are permitted to enter the EU and Schengen Area.
-All EU (except Ireland) and Schengen member states are now applying this travel restriction.
+Further, third-country nationals "with an essential function or need" (such as healthcare workers, transport personnel, aid workers, military personnel, seasonal agricultural workers), passengers in transit, those travelling "for imperative family reasons" and those "in need of international protection or for other humanitarian reasons" are exempt from this restriction.
+Nevertheless, the European Commission re-iterated that "coordinated and reinforced health checks" should be carried out on all travellers who are permitted to enter the EU and Schengen Area.